-Today’s POP RESCUE from a fate unknown, is the 1997 album Pop by U2, but is that how we’d wish our ears to go?
+Today’s POP RESCUE from a fate unknown, is the 1997 album Pop by U2, but should you pop one of this album in your collection, or is that how your ears will go when you hit play?
 Read on…

 This 12 track album opens with the snarling electric guitars that fade in for the start of lead single Discothèque.
 The bass soon wanders in alongside Bono’s familiar vocal.
 The guitars have a great sound to them, as well as a catchy little riff.
 At times the song carries a techno sound that wouldn’t go a-stray on a Prodigy album from about the same time.
 I love this song, and it rightly landed them a #1 UK hit single.